Optimizing The Getup - Part 5: The Leg Sweep

 Optimizing The Getup: What Happens During The Leg Sweep

 The leg sweep is common phase I see people struggle with when training the Getup.
-In my opinion this is due to 3 factors:
+In our opinion this is due to 3 factors:

 - The need for shoulder stability